Programming in QBasic

 The End of BASIC

 I had a lot of fun programming in BASIC over the years.
 Mostly, I used the graphics commands and played games.
-(No surprise there, at least in hindsight.)
 And QBasic really hit the sweet spot for me.
 Earlier versions of BASIC were cumbersome to use, and later versions of the language, such as Visual Basic, were far more complex tools intended for developers.
-I remember playing around with Visual Basic for Windows in the day, but I never figured out how to do more than create a dialog box.
+I remember playing around with Visual Basic for Windows in the mid-1990s, but I never figured out how to do more than create a dialog box.
 Maybe it was just me, but by the time I moved to Windows, the magic was gone.

 Did you ever use QBasic or QuickBASIC back in the day?
 What about other versions of BASIC, earlier or later?
 Let me know your thoughts in the comment section.